bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-react-native-apps.md

 - testing
 - deploy
 - code-signing
-summary: 'Go through the procedure of adding a React Native app on Bitrise from start to finish, from adding the app to deploying it.
+description: 'Go through the procedure of adding a React Native app on Bitrise from start to finish, from adding the app to deploying it.
 Learn about dependency management, code signing, and testing. '
 menu: